 What to Bring

-- A pair of sunglasses with a strap to keep them from falling off.
+- Sunglasses with a strap to keep them from falling off

 - Sunscreen and lip balm